 One way that UC Hastings’ students gain this experience is through the Environmental Law Clinic, where you could find yourself working with the California Attorney General’s Natural Resources Law Section, the San Francisco Bay Conservation & Development Commission, the Center for Biological Diversity, or any of dozens of other federal, state, or non-profit litigation and advocacy organizations with offices in the San Francisco Bay Area.
 Students publish cutting edge work in the Hastings Environmental Law Journal, participate in academic and social adventures with the Hastings Environmental Law Association, and some compete in environmental moot court competitions.
 Regardless of the experiential learning component you choose, this concentration guarantees hands-on work that challenges you to put classroom knowledge into action.

 Students of environmental law are taught by some of the most exciting thought leaders in the field.
-Our core faculty members won the Rutter Award for Outstanding Teaching in 2016 and 2017.
+Our core faculty members have won the Rutter Award for Outstanding Teaching.
 Professor Dave Owen is a world expert on water law, environmental law, and administrative law, offering students state-of-the-art practical skills in these disciplines.
 Professor David Takacs teaches international environmental law and climate change law, and through his writing and research is helping to create a legal framework for carbon and biodiversity offsets.
 His popular Biodiversity Law class introduces students to an emerging area of the law dealing with how we can (and should) protect endangered life forms through extensive fieldwork.
 Professors Jodi Short and Naomi Roht-Arriaza offer closely-related courses in regulatory compliance and food systems.

 Environmental law demands lawyers who can engage with serious problems such as climate change, water pollution, and species loss.
 Students with a passion for how the law intersects with the environment will graduate from UC Hastings well prepared to take on the challenges and opportunities in this rapidly changing world.
 Our alumni have pursued a variety of fulfilling and lucrative environmental law opportunities within corporate law firms, for-profit public law firms, government agencies, and NGOs.